 Wade H. Williams, African American Artist/Muralist has always identified as an artist at a early age…

 “My greatest influence in art comes from the 0ld Masters and the French Impressionists.
-My last showing in New York City was at the Cork Gallery at Lincoln Center.”
+My last showing in NYC was at the Cork Gallery at Lincoln Center.”

 In fear of becoming a professional student I packed my bags and moved to Belize, Central America to live on a small island name Caye Caulker.
 A 45-minute water taxi ride from Belize City.
 While living in Belize, January 24, 1989, I gave a one-man art show at The Bliss Institute with a selection of my original oil paintings and watercolor paintings on exhibit.
 Two of those paintings are now hanging in the Mexican embassy in Belize City.
 After a little more than to two years I moved back to the United States to live in East Orange New Jersey.